antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

 This text is approaching stability, yet remains under active, albeit intermittent, revision.
-The current public version of the text is stable for summer term 2020, as it is being used as a textbook in our *Introduction to Logic* course.
+The current public version of the text will remain stable for the remainder of 2021, as it is being used as a textbook in our *Introduction to Logic* courses.

 I welcome comments, notification of errors and typos, and any new ideas: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
 I will update this readme with a list of issues and proposed changes.
 But I will not push changes until the course is over.